import all python add-ons etc that will be needed later on

 \[\begin{split}\displaystyle \left[\begin{matrix}\frac{15}{19}\\\frac{18}{19}\\- \frac{3}{19}\end{matrix}\right]\end{split}\]

 Care has to be taken to note the order of the results which may not be the same as that of used to form the matrix \(\pmb M\) defining \(x, y\) and \(z\), and therefore we cannot necessarily tell which answer is which.
-An alternative method, uses the Sympy solve routine, which does tells us which is which.
+An alternative method, uses the SymPy solve routine, which does tells us which is which.
 Notice that the constant must be moved to the left hand side so that all the equations equal zero.

 x, y, z = symbols('x, y, z')